Timor-Leste makes top ten in 2023 World Press Freedom Index

 “But – unusually – a non-Nordic country is ranked second, namely Ireland (up 4 places at 2nd), ahead of Denmark (down 1 place at 3rd),” said the report.

-The Netherlands had risen 22 places to 6th – “recovering the position it had in 2021, before crime reporter Peter R. de Vries was murdered.”
+The Netherlands had risen 22 places to 6th – “recovering the position it had in 2021, before [investigative crime reporter] Peter R. de Vries was murdered.”

 Bottom of the scale